brian32768/docker-build-asterisk/README.md

 My projects were forked from the respoke/asterisk github repo so I could use newer Debian and Asterisk versions.

-This image will contain a pre-built Asterisk but does not run it, I do that in a separate Dockerfile to control all the configuration.
+This image will contain Asterisk built from source code but does not run it, I do that in a separate Dockerfile to control all the configuration.

 ## Usage

 Include in a Dockerfile, like this

-    FROM wildsong/build-asterisk
+    FROM wildsong/asterisk

 or fork the github project if you want more control